 Where To Buy

 You can buy Dramm products in many independent garden centers.
-But for the best price, buy it online where it retails for about $57.95 on Amazon (free shipping with Prime), $59.99 at Sears and $57.95 at Walmart.
+But for the best price, buy it online where it retails for about around $48 for a 50′ hose on Amazon (free shipping with Prime) although the price varies slightly depending on color, $59.99 at Sears and $57.95 at Walmart.

 Amazon’s also your best choice if you want to choose the color of your hose (see the 6 different colors below) and the specific length.

 Last update on 2023-03-31 / Affiliate links / Images from Amazon Product Advertising API

 Enjoyed This Review?

 If you liked this review, please sign up for our email updates with reviews, how-to articles and gardening videos!